EagleFramework/EaglePHP-Framework/README.md

 	* **GD/Imagick:** Image editor with Adapter Pattern
 	* **Json:** Json functions by static methods
 	* **Session:** Session function by static methods

- *Note: Only \Application files avaible to reach in GitHub*

 ## Settings